Canada Skilled Immigration Points Calculator

 Check Your Eligibility

-Changes were made to CRS (Comprehensive Ranking System) calculator in June 2017 to evaluate scores of individuals under the Canada Skilled Worker Points System.
+Changes were made to CRS (Comprehensive Ranking System) calculator to evaluate scores of individuals under the Canada Skilled Worker Points System.
 According to it, individuals need to score at least 67 points to be eligible to migrate to Canada as skilled workers.
 The factors that will be assessed include skills, work experience, educational qualifications, English language proficiency and others.

 Factors that will decide your Canada immigration points